cockroachlabs/workshop_labs/lab2_student_instructions_geo.md

 * How do you ensure **follower reads** queries use local ranges with the least time lag?

-## Activty #3 -- Optimizing Performance with regional objects
+## Activity #3 -- Optimizing Performance with regional objects

 Run the following query in all regions: